gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

-* Monday October 7,
+* Monday October 14,
   8:00pm [Mountain][mtn]:
   We will
-  begin
+  continue
-  leading discussion at page 59 in the section "On Civil Rights", in Jonathan Hoenig's book, [A New Textbook of Americanism][book]
+  discussion at page 60 in
+  the section "On Civil Rights", in Jonathan Hoenig's book, [A New Textbook of Americanism][book]